valkey-io/libvalkey/docs/cluster.md

 }
 ```

-There are also several flags you can specify in `valkeyClusterOptions.flags`.
+There are also several flags you can specify in `valkeyClusterOptions.options`.
 It's a bitwise OR of the following flags:

 | Flag | Description  |
 | --- | --- |